pawleymatthew/eva-2023-data-challenge/README.md

 ## Description

-This repository contains supplementary code for Challenges 3 and 4 of team Uniofbathtopia's entry for the EVA 2023 Data Challenge [1].
-A preprint of the paper is available at LINK HERE.
+This repository contains supplementary code for Challenges 3 and 4 of team Uniofbathtopia's entry [1] for the EVA 2023 Data Challenge [2].

 ## Structure